What is a crosswalk?

 When should a driver stop for a pedestrian at a crosswalk?

 Pedestrians invoke their right to cross when any part or extension of the pedestrian (body, cane, wheelchair, or bicycle) enters the crosswalk.
-Vehicles must stop if they are able.
+Drivers must stop if they are able.
 Pedestrians must not step off the curb if a vehicle is so close that it creates an immediate hazard.
 ORS 811.028(4), 814.040(1)(a)

 How long should a driver remain stopped for a pedestrian in the crosswalk?